 E-Marketplaces allow distributors to get rid of excess stock with little impact to their existing customers or business profile.
 On Amazon, the customer can see who the supplier is who is selling the product, but most suppliers aren’t represented as themselves.

 Many distributors and manufacturers that have gone this route are enjoying a new revenue source.
 Customers however, expect the same fast service that propelled these e-marketplace vendors into success initially.
 Subsequently, companies using e-marketplaces must figure out how to process these orders on their end.

 The typical workflow is that a customer places an order and the distributor or manufacturer gets an email from the e-marketplace and requires an inbound sales rep to login, retrieve the order and then manually enter it into their own ERP system.
-The great news is that orders are coming in from a new source and increasing profits, however it might be more difficult to get orders into the system quickly enough.
+The great news is that orders are coming in from a new source and increasing profits, however it might be more difficult to get orders into the system quickly enough without an automated order entry solution.
 The customer expects speedy processing, tracking and delivery and the e-marketplace platform like Amazon demands this of vendors as well.